NAACP says white students threw a noose around a black student's neck

 "The FBI needs to come down here and investigate this school system because this stuff has been swept under the rug for years," Ora Jackson, who is black, told WXXV.

-Others says the school district punishes black students more harshly than white students.
-Kimberly Elzy said her son, who is black, was kicked out of class for having the world "blood" written on his shoes, but the football players accused in the noose incident have not been disciplined.
+Others say the school district punishes black students more harshly than white students.
+Kimberly Elzy said her son, who is black, was kicked out of class for having the word "blood" written on his shoes, but the football players accused in the noose incident have not been disciplined.

 "I mean, I can look past black and white you know," she said.
 "Just everybody deserves a fair opportunity."